Dual JD/MA in History

 Major Research Paper Requirement

 The core requirement of the joint JD/MA in History program is the major research paper.
 Students must write a research paper that is a work of original scholarship and research and that substantially engages both legal and historical subjects, methods, texts, and/or analysis.
 This paper must: 1) satisfy the School of Law’s Upperclass Writing Requirement; 2) be jointly supervised by a faculty member in the School of Law and one in the Department of History; and 3) be approved, in its final form, by a faculty member in the School of Law and one in the Department of History.
-(The research paper supervisor may also approve the paper on behalf of his or her school or department.)
+(The research paper supervisor may also approve the paper on behalf of their school or department.)

 The research paper project begins with a detailed proposal for study, submitted to a member of the Joint Advisory Board.
 Students are strongly encouraged to submit proposals before the final year of law study, or, at the latest, by the beginning of that year.
 No proposal may be submitted after the end of the second week of the student’s final semester.
 Ordinarily, the joint major research paper will be a minimum of 30 pages (excluding notes).